duracloud/deployment-docs/aws-setup.md

 ### Set up your github key for accessing private repos
 The cloud init scripts that provision the mill instances  depend on cloning the https://github.com/duraspace/puppet-duracloud-mill.git repository.
-This repository, however is currently private.
-Until it becomes public,  we will need to grant you access to the repo.
+This repository is private, so we will need to grant you access to the repo.
 Additionally you'll need to create a github ssh keypair and drop the private key in the bucket you created in the last step.

-###.
-Create CloudFront Signing Key and drop it in the config bucket
+### Create CloudFront Signing Key

-Bill can you take me through this processes?
+A CloudFront Signing Key is used by DuraCloud to digitally sign requests for streaming content.
+These signatures are required to support spaces for which secure streaming is enabled.
+An authenticated request for access to a secure stream via the DuraCloud API results in a signed RTMP streaming URL.
+This URL can then be used to stream the media file within the constraints defined by the original request.

+1. Log in to the AWS console and navigate to the [IAM Security Credentials page](https://console.aws.amazon.com/iam/home?#/security_credential)
+2. Open the CloudFront key pairs section
+3. Create a new key pair, making sure to capture the **private key**, and **Access Key ID**
+4. Ensure that the new key pair is active
+5. Reformat the private key for use in Java (from PEM to DER format) `openssl pkcs8 -topk8 -nocrypt -in origin.pem -inform PEM -out new.der -outform DER`
+6. Add the new DER formatted file to the production-config S3 bucket created above and capture the path of the file in S3, it will be something like:
+   `s3://<domain>-production-config/production-cloudfront-signing-key.dir`
+7. In the AWS console, navigate to [Account Settings](https://console.aws.amazon.com/billing/home?#/account) and capture the Account ID
+8. When [configuring the Management Console](management-console-setup.md) you will use the Account ID, Access Key ID, and S3 path to configure `Global Properties`